Carbon Ceramic vs Cast Iron Brakes: Real Tradeoffs

 Quick summary

-Carbon ceramic is mainly about mass, corrosion behavior, and repeatability under heat.
-Cast iron is mainly about cost, forgiveness, and cheap replacement cycles.
+Carbon ceramic is really a story about mass, corrosion behavior, and staying repeatable when hot.
+Cast iron is a story about cost, forgiveness, and cheap replacement cycles.

-If you are shopping this, you are usually here for dust, weight, looks, or consistency when hot.
-Decide which one you actually care about first.
+Most people shopping this are here for one of four things: dust, weight, looks, or consistency when hot.
+Work out which one you actually care about before anything else.

 Quick definitions